Image SEO for Photographers and Other Visual Artists

 Thus make sure you are the first and foremost who shares them with the proper credits and source.

 Cut out the middleman e.g. Getty Images.
 Why?
-I’ve contacted Getty Images a week ago to seek permission to publish an image and I didn’t get a response beyond an automated “we get back to you” reply.
+I’ve contacted Getty Images once and waited a week to seek permission to publish an image.
+I didn’t get a response beyond an automated “we get back to you” reply.

 You can also retain ownership of your images and decide on a case to case basis how much to charge.